Gurkiratjot17/CONVAD/README.md

 CONVAD investigates:

-> How can conversational intent be inferred, scored, gated, and operationalised into real-time ad systems without disrupting conversational UX?
+> How can conversational intent be inferred and used in real-time AI-powered conversational systems to enable monetisation without disrupting the user experience?

 It explores: